sbradley7777/emacs.d/CONTRIBUTING.md

 4. **Ask questions**: Don't hesitate to ask for clarification on any guidelines
 5. **Follow the process**: Use the established workflow for quality and consistency

-Thank you for contributing to this Emacs configuration!

 ## Related Documentation